gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 R</td>

 <td>
-a full name of the function that is prefixed by a name of the module or the class it belongs to. </td>
+A full name of the function that is prefixed by a name of the module or the class it belongs to.</td>
 </tr>

 <tr>
 <td>